Walpurgis Night: Finland

 In Turku, it has become a tradition to cap the Posankka statue.

-In Oulu, the statue of Frans Michael Franzén is traditionally capped by the Guild of the Humanties in the University of Oulu.
+In Oulu, the statue of Frans Michael Franzén is traditionally capped by the Guild of the Humanities in the University of Oulu.
 This is followed by the "dipping" of the students of technical fields ending their freshman year.
 This means that the freshmen plunge into a (usually) cold ditch in the nearby park, one by one.

-vappu coincides with the socialist International Workers' Day parade.
+Vappu coincides with the socialist International Workers' Day parade.
 Expanding from the parties of the left, the whole of the Finnish political scene has adopted vappu as the day to go out on stumps and agitate.
 This is not limited only to political activists; many institutions, such as the Lutheran Church of Finland, have followed suit, marching and making speeches.
 Left-wing activists of the 1970s still party on May Day.
 Carnivals are arranged, and many radio stations play leftist songs, such as The Internationale.

 Traditionally, 1 May is celebrated by the way of a picnic in a park.
 For most, the picnic is enjoyed with friends on a blanket with food and sparkling wine.
 Some people arrange extremely lavish picnics with pavilions, white tablecloths, silver candelabras, classical music, and extravagant food.
 The picnic usually starts early in the morning, where some of the previous night's party-goers continue their celebrations from the previous night.

 Some student organisations reserve areas where they traditionally camp every year.
 Student caps, mead, streamers and balloons have their role in the picnic and the celebration as a whole.